 A shared yoga studio is where two or more teachers operate their own studios but keep costs down by sharing the yoga class space and reception area.
 If you, as a yoga teacher, go this route, seek out legal advice for how to structure it, whether it’s a partnership or two separate entities sharing the same space.

 4. Non-Franchised Studios

 Some yoga studios tend to set up multiple locations throughout their radius to make it more accessible to those who want to come to them.
-These chains are generally local studios who have multiple outlets all over.
-They are great because they offer flexibility, not just to the teachers, but also the students who want to come and practice yoga.
+These chains are generally local studios that have multiple outlets all over.
+They are great because they offer flexibility, not just to the teachers, but also to the students who want to come and practice yoga.